 Gain real-world experience in numerous healthcare facilities that serve the Fargo-Moorhead and surrounding area.
-All students complete over 600 hours of clinical experience across the curriculum.
+All students complete more than 500 hours of clinical experience across the curriculum.
 Students may also participate in paid internships or additional clinical experiences through area employers.

-• The traditional program is for students who are pursuing their first baccalaureate degree with a major in nursing.
+• The traditional program is for students pursuing their first baccalaureate degree with a major in nursing.

-• The accelerated BSN program is for students who have already earned a baccalaureate degree with a non-nursing major.
-This 12-month, fast track program begins in January and ends in December.
+• The accelerated program is for students who have already earned a baccalaureate degree with a non-nursing major.
+This 12-month, fast-track program begins in January and ends in December.

-The baccalaureate degree program in nursing at Concordia College is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The baccalaureate degree program in nursing at Concordia College is accredited by the Commission on Collegiate Nursing Education and approved by the Minnesota Board of Nursing.

 Nursing Pass Rate